en-tropyc/cozy-connect/README.md

 ## Features

+Core Features:
+- User profiles and connections
+- Modern, responsive UI built with Next.js
+- TypeScript for type safety
+- Tailwind CSS for styling

+Optional Integrations:
-- User authentication with Google OAuth
+- Authentication (default: Google OAuth, but customizable)
-- Profile management with AWS S3 for image storage
+- Storage (default: AWS S3 for profile pictures, but customizable)
-- Data management using Airtable as a backend
+- Database (default: Airtable for profiles, but customizable)
-- Email notifications via Resend
+- Email notifications (default: Resend, but customizable)
-- Modern, responsive UI

 ## Prerequisites

-Before you begin, ensure you have the following:
+Required:
 - Node.js 18.x or later
 - npm or yarn package manager

-- Access to the following services:
-  - Google Cloud Console (for OAuth)
-  - AWS S3
-  - Airtable
+Optional (based on your needs):
+- Authentication provider (Google OAuth or any OAuth provider)
+- Storage solution for media files
+- Database for user data
-  - Resend
+- Email service provider

-## Installation
+## Quick Start

 1. Clone the repository:
 ```bash